AxisCommunications/acap-computer-vision-sdk-examples/minimal-ml-inference/README.md

 This example composes three different container images into an application that performs an inference using a deep learning model.

 The first container contains the actual program built in this example.
-It uses [OpenCV](https://opencv.org/) to capture pictures from the camera and modifies them to fit the input required by the model.
-It then uses [gRPC](https://grpc.io/)/[protobuf](https://developers.google.com/protocol-buffers) to call the second container, the *inference-server*, that performs the actual inference by implementing the [TensorFlow Serving API](https://github.com/tensorflow/serving).
+It then uses [gRPC](https://grpc.io/)/[protobuf](https://developers.google.com/protocol-buffers) to call the second container, the *inference-server*, that is used to capture images from the camera and perform the actual inference by implementing the [TensorFlow Serving API](https://github.com/tensorflow/serving).
 You can find more documentation on the [Machine Learning API documentation page](https://axiscommunications.github.io/acap-documentation/docs/api/computer-vision-sdk-apis.html#machine-learning-api).
 This example uses a containerized version of the [ACAP Runtime](https://github.com/AxisCommunications/acap-runtime#containerized-version) as the *inference-server*.

 Lastly, there is a third container that holds the deep learning model, which is put into a volume that is accessible by the other two images.
 The layout of the Docker image containing the model is shown below.
 The *MODEL_PATH* variable in the configuration file you're using specifies what model to use.
 By default, the armv7hf configuration file uses the edgetpu model, while the aarch64 configuration file uses the vanilla model.